1kmHQ/Book/07-the-principles.md

 **Test:** Does this work for someone with a feature phone and no bank account?

+**Example:** We considered giving ₹10 off for digital payments.
+We rejected it.
+That's not an incentive — it's a penalty for being poor.
+Cash users get the same price, same service, same respect.

 ---

 ### 7. Immediate Money, Not Platform Float